Do You Work for a Real "Boss Baby"?

 You can take empowering steps now

 In the U.S., we spend about 1,353 hours a year on the job.
 So how we feel about our boss makes a big difference in our lives.
-It’s not unusual in the corporate world to have a real life baby boss – a childlike manager who can wreak havoc in the office, and with your job.
+It’s not unusual in the corporate world to have a real life baby boss – a childlike manager who can wreak havoc in the office (or in your remote job).
 In fact, having a bad boss is the number one reason people leave their positions.

-The good news is, like the recently released Boss Baby movie, there can be a positive twist.
+The good news is, like the famed Boss Baby movie, there can be a positive twist.
 The trick is how much emotional intelligence you can muster to “manage up” and get control of the boss who acts like a bratty, needy or demanding infant.

 Tyrant bosses are those who have trouble moderating their power when stressed or frustrated.
 Their fallback plan is to take control by “acting out” like a toddler needing attention.
 There is, after all, a fine line between seething and teething.